EwoutH/shipping-data/README.md

 ### Routescanner

 The Routescanner webscraper scans planned container connections from https://www.routescanner.com/voyages.
-The webscraper is availble at [`webscrapers/routescanner_automated.py`](webscrapers/routescanner_automated.py) and runs each morning thanks to the [`routescanner_daily.yml`](.github/workflows/routescanner_daily.yml) GitHub Actions workflow.
+The webscraper is available at [`webscrapers/routescanner_automated.py`](webscrapers/routescanner_automated.py) and runs each morning thanks to the [`routescanner_daily.yml`](.github/workflows/routescanner_daily.yml) GitHub Actions workflow.
 It's currently configured to scrape all connections between 26 departure ports in South America and Vietnam, and 5 arrival ports in The Netherlands and Belgium.
 For these 130 port-combinations around 1400 connections are found each run, while not all unique.

 Daily run data is saved in [`data/routescanner_daily`](data/routescanner_daily) in CSV form and in [`pickles/routescanner_daily`](pickles/routescanner_daily) using [pickles](https://docs.python.org/3/library/pickle.html), which each contain a Pandas DataFrame.
 The [`scripts/combine_routescanner.py`](scripts/combine_routescanner.py) can be used to merge all the DataFrames, of which the resulting combined data can be found in [`pickles/routescanner_connections_combined.pickle`](pickles/routescanner_connections_combined.pickle) and [`data/routescanner_connections_combined.csv`](data/routescanner_connections_combined.csv).